haxtheweb/edtechjoker/draft-outline.md

 - example 2 from video: https://github.com/lizblake/band-card
 - example 3 from video: https://github.com/Fawaz1077/fawaz-nice-card

+Common issues, many of which are remediated in the video from above
+- your buttons need to be in index.html (or their own scoped element) and NOT with your card. your card is a card and thats it
+- Make sure files are top of your repo not `my-repo-name/my-card-name/src/my-card-name.js` just `my-repo-name/src/my-card-name.js`
+- if you get this on your vercel demo it most likely means its not at the top level (above) OR you need `meme-maker` to be included in the listed `dependencies` of your package.json file "Uncaught TypeError: Failed to resolve module specifier "lit".
+Relative references must start with either "/", "./", or "../"."
+- `npm install --save @lrnwebcomponents/meme-maker` -- the `--save` flag writes the dependency into your package.json otherwise it'll work local but not for others
+- buttons when trying to work on your card should select `document.querySelector("my-card-name")` and not a random class name within your card.

 In class: https://github.com/gleyze/character-card2

 ## CSS Variables and Shadow Parts